-The Basilica of Guadalupe is a shrine in Mexico City that is an important Catholic pilgrimage site and one of the most visited churches in the world.
-The original image of Our Lady of Guadalupe impressed on the cloak of Saint Juan Diego is housed in this basilica.
+The Basilica of Guadalupe is a Catholic shrine on Tepeyac Hill in Mexico City that is devoted to Our Lady of Guadalupe.
+This is an important pilgrimage site and one of the most visited churches in the world.
+The original image of Our Lady of Guadalupe impressed on the cloak of Saint Juan Diego is on display within this basilica.
 Our Lady of Guadalupe is the patroness of Mexico, and many Mexicans are highly devoted to her.
-The Basilica is a site of pilgrimage year round, but especially on December 12, the feast day of the Virgin.

 The Virgin of Guadalupe

-Our Lady of Guadalupe (also called Our Lady of Tepeyac or the Virgin of Guadalupe) is a manifestation of the Virgin Mary who first appeared on Tepeyac Hill outside Mexico City to a native Mexican peasant named Juan Diego in 1531.
+Our Lady of Guadalupe (Nuestra Señora de Guadalupe in Spanish, also sometimes called Our Lady of Tepeyac or the Virgin of Guadalupe) is a manifestation of the Virgin Mary who first appeared on Tepeyac Hill outside Mexico City to a native Mexican peasant named Juan Diego Cuauhtlatoatzin in 1531.
 She asked him to speak to the bishop and tell him that she wished for a temple to be built in that place in her honor.
-The bishop required a sign as proof.
-Juan Diego returned to the Virgin and she told him to pick some roses and carry them in his tilma (cloak).
-When he went back to the bishop he opened his cloak, the flowers fell out and there was an image of the Virgin miraculously imprinted on the garment.
+He did so, but the bishop required a sign as proof.
+Juan Diego returned to the Virgin and she told him to pick some roses and carry them in his tilma (cloak) and take them to the bishop.
+When he went back to the bishop, he opened his cloak and the flowers fell out and all were astounded to see that there was an image of the Virgin miraculously imprinted on the garment.

 The "New" Basilica de Guadalupe

-The style of construction was inspired from 17th Century churches in Mexico.
+The style of construction was inspired by 17th Century churches in Mexico.
 When the basilica was completed, some folks made disparaging remarks about its design (likening it to a circus tent).
-Defenders point out that the soft subsoil on which it is built required this type of construction.
+Defenders point out that the soft subsoil on which it is built required this type of construction, which is fairly lightweight.

-- Circular floorplan allows views of the Virgin from any spot inside the building
+- The basilica's circular floorplan allows views of the Virgin from any spot inside the building

 - The central column is 42 meters high